 Backup plans in the event of an emergency

 An international emergency can delay even the best laid plans.
-One unplanned mishap that is of no fault of the traveler, and the entire itinerary could be thrown away, with little help in recovering from the interruption.
+One unplanned mishap that is of no fault of the traveler, and the entire itinerary could be thrown away.
+Do you have an emergency plan ready if things go wrong?

 Though it may seem trivial, keeping a travel emergency kit can be critical to maintaining your safety around the world.
 With all of the pertinent information kept secured in one place, travelers will be able to secure assistance, no matter where they are in the world.